tincotema/mcstas-python-wrapper/README.md

 	    local               mcstas will be executed on localy full                mcstas will be executed on localy and the analyze function will be called after analyse             analyse function will be called
+		custom              runs the mcstas compiler, c compiler and a everyting that is in the function called custom in your python file. analyse function will be called !!!EXTREMLY EXPERIMENTAL!!!

 ### Usage of mcpw_setup